 The different types of Information Security audit

 The role of security in organizations is growing increasingly important.
 The impact and likelihood of suffering a security incident should be minimized as far as possible.
-This is why many organizations are opting for proactive protection, by including Information Security audit in their security roadmaps.
+This is why many organizations are opting for proactive protection, by including Information Security audits in their security roadmaps.

 This type of process can objectively identify security vulnerabilities and gaps.
 These vulnerabilities are linked to threat vectors that may compromise Information Security, such as people, processes, services, information, technology, facilities, and suppliers.

 We can classify the different types of security audits into three main blocks based on the subject of the audit and the techniques used.
 These blocks are:

 - Information Security best practice audits